 This recipe makes a little less than 1 cup.

-I feel like I post a body moisturizer recipe every year about this time.
-We’ve had 1 or 2 warm days where I’ve had to pull out the dreaded shorts and holy hell are my legs white and dry.
-I’ll get some color eventually but dry, ashy skin just won’t do and it’s time to play catch up hydrating my skin!
+I feel like I post several homemade lotions every year about this time.
+Where I live, we’ve had 1 or 2 warm days where I’ve had to pull out the dreaded shorts and holy hell are my legs white and dry.
+I’ll get some color eventually but dry, ashy winter skin just won’t do and it’s time to play catch up hydrating my skin!
 I’m betting I’m not the only one who does this!

-This body butter is easy to make, absorbs crazy fast and will hydrate skin just in time for warmer weather!
+This simple whipped DIY body butter recipe is easy to make, absorbs crazy fast and will hydrate skin just in time for warmer weather!